ydahal1/ydahal1/jokes.md

-My dog used to chase people on a bike a lot.
-It got so bad I had to take his bike away.
+Why do we tell actors to “break a leg?”
+Because every play has a cast.

 [
-Sun Apr  5 00:45:34 UTC 2026
+Mon Apr  6 00:45:03 UTC 2026
  ]